lukeswitz/phena/README.md

 #### Project Objective
 - - - -
 Securely look after what’s important using E2EE.
+Configurable, multi-device, encrypted messaging alerts (Briar & Signal for now).
+Powerful, transparent, effective & non-invasive.

+We were tired of all the security apps out there either collecting user data or simply not working.
+When the app has one job, get it done and do it well.

+#### Phena what?
-Configurable, multi-device Signal messaging alerts.
-Powerful, effective & non-invasive; Phena uses AI & machine learning coupled with phone sensors to protect the safety of property & individuals.
+Phena (from Phenakite, the gemstone attributed to higher awareness) uses AI & machine learning coupled with phone sensors to guard the safety of individuals and their property.
 Cross platform deployment, native codebase.

-### Features
+### What comes next?
 - - - -
-Alpha build coming soon
+Alpha build coming soon: iOS rollouts happen prior to Android in some cases.
+TestFlight will be available soon along with weekly/nightly builds.

+Accepting feature requests and making them happen: this app is for you, not me alone.
+Your input is valuable, what would you like to see?